-As it is a country increasingly losing its manufacturing base, Green believes that it's pertinent to compare Australia's corporate and governing mindset with that of Ireland, which has turned a similar predicament into an advantage.
+As a country increasingly losing its manufacturing base, Green believes it's pertinent to compare Australia's corporate and governing mindset with that of Ireland, which has turned a similar predicament into an advantage.
+"Ireland currently has the largest global percentage of high technology industry exports," he says.
+"At close to 60 per cent this is higher than the US and the OECD.
+Australia, by contrast has less than 20 per cent high technology exports."

-'Ireland currently has the largest global percentage of high technology industry exports,' he says.
-'At close to 60 per cent this is higher than the US and the OECD.
-Australia, by contrast, has less than 20 per cent high technology exports.'
 What is causing this gap?
-Roy Green quotes the Irish National Development Plan of 2000 as a clue: 'There is a strong link between investment in the research and innovation base of the economy and sustained economic growth.
-The accumulation of "'knowledge capital'" will facilitate the evolution of the knowledge-based economy.'
+Roy Green quotes the Irish National Development Plan of 2000 for a hint: "There is a strong link between investment in the research and innovation base of the economy and sustained economic growth.
+The accumulation of 'knowledge capital' will facilitate the evolution of the knowledge-based economy."

-He continues, 'It's also clear that developing the knowledge required for innovation requires successful partnerships through strong leadership which evolves through structured collaboration, networking, spillovers, and diffusion within and between organizations.
-According to research by Ecotec, the top critical success factors for global innovation include networking, innovative technology and human capital respectively.'
+"It's also clear that developing the knowledge required for innovation requires successful partnerships through strong leadership," Green says, "which evolves through structured collaboration, networking, spill-overs, and diffusion within and between organisations."

-Green describes high-performance management and work systems as 'clusters of effectiveness attributes' which release creativity.
+"According to research by Ecotec, the top critical success factors for global innovation include networking, innovative technology and human capital respectively," he says.
+Roy Green describes high performance management and work systems as 'clusters of effectiveness attributes' which release creativity.
+"While our institutions are essential components of global innovation and economic performance, technological adaptation and workplace learning depend on human capital and organisational effectiveness which Australia is yet to fully develop."

-'While our institutions are essential components of global innovation and economic performance, technological adaptation and workplace learning depend on human capital and organizational effectiveness which Australia is yet to fully develop.'
+Panelist Dina Oelefsen, Principal of Leadership Development (SA), concurs, pointing to still prevalent misalignment within our institutions as a major cause of cost, uncertainty, reluctance to make capital investments - and ultimately as an inhibiter to innovation.

-Panelist Dina Oelefsen, Principal of Leadership Development (SA), concurs, pointing to still prevalent misalignments within our institutions as a major cause of cost, uncertainty, reluctance to make capital investments and, ultimately, as an inhibitor of innovation.
+"Where relationships are weakening and there's increasing conflict between teams, it's a sure sign of gaps in the leadership," she says.

-'Where relationships are weakening and there's increasing conflict between teams, it's a sure sign of gaps in the leadership,' she says.
-'Misalignment occurs in two main forms.
-Where structural incompatibility exists, slow decision-making, double messages and communication breakdowns contribute to diffuse work levels and red tape.'
+"Misalignment occurs in two main forms.
+Where structural incompatibility exists, slow decision-making, double messages and communication break-downs contribute to diffuse work levels and red tape."

-'Where values are incompatible, power imbalances, lack of transparency and perceived hoarding of value can result in a lack of trust which erodes effective functioning and the ability to be innovative.'
+"Where values are incompatible, power imbalances, lack of transparency and perceived hoarding of value can result in a lack of trust which erodes effective functioning and the ability to be innovative."

-Roger Collins believes the 'ground up' approach, common in supply chain businesses, sometimes works against them.
+Roger Collins believes the 'ground up' approach common in supply chain businesses sometimes works against them.